TheSynus/zfs-offline-backup/README.md

 - [ ] Make other snapshot name pattern possible
 - [ ] Make transport over ssh an option
 - [ ] Add ZFS and S.M.A.R.T.
 Health checks
+- [ ] Add a locking mechanism to prevent the start of multiple instances
+- [ ] Add an interrupt handler

 **This script was tested with CentOS 7.4 and ZFS version 5**